Pew Research Center estimates that over 10,000 Baby Boomers cross the retirement threshold each day.

 Death Benefit Riders protect your beneficiaries against a decline in the annuity's value.

-Another example is the Guaranteed Minimum Death Benefit.
-This ensures that if you die before your annuity starts paying out, your beneficiary will receive the greater value between the current value of the annuity or the total premiums paid.
+The Guaranteed Minimum Death Benefit guarantees that if you die before your annuity starts paying out, your beneficiary will receive the greater value between the current value of the annuity or the total premiums paid.

 All riders come with an additional fee that’s charged for the life of the policy.